If you are raising baby chicks this year or in the near future, then you definitely need to know the ins and outs about brooding in poultry!

-I’ve been perfecting my method for brooding in poultry for years and can’t wait to share all of my best tips with you.
+I’ve been perfecting my methods for raising baby chicks since we started in 2014 and can’t wait to share all of my best tips with you!
+Let’s jump in!

-This created space is called the brooder and typically includes a container or box, bedding, heat, light, food, water and grit.
-Chicks will need to live in this space until they are fully feathered and large enough to graduate to the big coop.
+This created space typically includes a container, bedding, heat, light, food, water, and grit.
+Whether you’re ordering chicks or hatching them yourself in an incubator, they’ll require the same thing and will live in this space until they are fully feathered and large enough to graduate to the big coop.

 Brooder Container

-Finding a suitable container is the first step of the process of brooding in poultry.
-A container is important to not only keep chicks from wandering away from their food and heat source, but to keep predators out (I’m looking at you, barn cats!).
+Finding a suitable container is the first step.
+A container is important to not only keep chicks from wandering away from their food and heat source, but to keep predators out as well (I’m looking at you, barn cats!)

-This container could be as basic as a cardboard box or as elaborate as a custom-made wooden structure or purchased battery brooder that can be used year after year.
+This container could be as simple as a cardboard box or plastic tub (as shown below) as elaborate as a custom-made wooden structure or a purchased battery brooder (more on these later!).

 Size

-Therefore, if you have 10 baby chicks, you’ll need to start with a minimum of 60 square inches (10” x 6” space) and work up to 50 square feet (5’ x 10’ space) by the time they are 12 weeks old.
+Therefore, if you have 10 baby chicks, you’ll need to start with a minimum of 60 square inches (10” x 6” space).
 Just make sure that the space isn’t too large when the chicks are young, otherwise they can get lost from the heater and freeze.

 Design